 The gist of potty training — why we ought to potty train a dog as fast as possible

-Besides, puppies (and older dogs too) thrive when they have an authority figure nearby.
+Puppies (and older dogs, too) thrive when they have an authority figure nearby.
 They are eager to please, cannot talk back to us, and generally want to make us happy — or at least it seems that way.
 In any case, we ought to tweak their behavior whenever possible, as that will enhance our friendship and truly make them our BFFs.

-A clean house is the most significant benefit of potty training, apart from a well-behaved dog, is a clean house.
-Furthermore, if our puppy learns where it can and cannot relieve itself, our floors will stay damage-free for many years to come.
+A clean house is the most significant benefit of potty training.
+Apart from a well-behaved dog, potty training is a clean house.
+Furthermore, if our puppy learns where it can and cannot relieve itself, our floors will stay damage-free for many years.

 However, we mustn’t forget that having urine and feces-covered floors is not just unhygienic but downright dangerous.
-Bacteria love when our house looks like a total dump, so they will do everything in their power to spread as much as possible and make themselves at home.
+Bacteria love when our house looks like a total dump, so they will do everything possible to spread as much as possible and make themselves at home.
 We, however, have to stop that by either cleaning up after our dogs or, better yet — potty training them so well that they never even think about soiling the floors again.

 As stubborn as a mule — which breed will give us the most trouble?

-Now, before I mark these breeds as “a bit troublesome — still cute,” I want you to know that every puppy is different.
-Just because your furball belongs to one of these breeds, it doesn’t mean it will cause you trouble while you’re trying to potty train it.
+Before I mark these breeds as “a bit troublesome — still cute,” I want you to know that every puppy is different.
+Just because your furball belongs to one of these breeds doesn’t mean it will cause you trouble while trying to potty train it.
 That being said, these breeds have become notorious due to their stubbornness:

 Even though this is one of the cutest dog breeds out there, Beagles are the equivalent of a curious, stubborn toddler.
-They will sniff everything in the house, try to destroy as many things as they can, and even get revenge on you if you cross them.
+They will sniff everything in the house, try to destroy as many things as possible, and even get revenge on you if you cross them.
 They are sometimes too independent to be tamed, but it’s possible.
-Just know that you will have to put in extra effort to make them comply with your rules.
+Just know that you will have to make extra effort to make them comply with your rules.